loboris/ESP32-PPPOS-EXAMPLE/README.md

 ---

-If using with lasest esp-idf (e6afe28bafe5db5ab79fae213f2e8e1ccd9f937c or later) a patch for **components/lwip/core/ipv4/ipv4.c** is need.
+If using with latest esp-idf (e6afe28bafe5db5ab79fae213f2e8e1ccd9f937c or later) a patch for **components/lwip/core/ipv4/ipv4.c** is need.

 Use included **ip4.c.patch** to patch the file or copy **ip4.c.patched** to **components/lwip/core/ipv4/** as **ipv4.c**